 Deadly OccupationA wayward wife, a weapons trafficker, and a woman with “second sight”—it’s a puzzle that would have daunted any investigator.
 But Michael Stoddard wasn’t just any investigator.

 Late January 1781, in coastal North Carolina, patriots flee before the approach of the Eighty-Second Regiment, leaving behind defenseless civilians to surrender the town of Wilmington to the Crown.
 The regiment’s commander assigns Lieutenant Michael Stoddard the tasks of tracking down a missing woman and probing into the suspicious activities of an unusual church.
 But as soon as Michael starts sniffing around, he discovers that some of those not-so-defenseless civilians are desperately hiding a history of evil.
-Buy: Kindle US ~ Kindle UK ~ Nook ~ Apple ~ Kobo ~ Paperback
+"A time machine to another time and place by masterful storyteller Suzanne Adair." — Midwest Book Review Buy: Kindle US ~ Kindle UK ~ Nook ~ Apple ~ Kobo ~ Paperback

 Regulated for MurderFor ten years, an execution hid murder.
 Then Michael Stoddard came to town.

 Bearing a dispatch from his commander in coastal Wilmington, North Carolina, redcoat Lieutenant Michael Stoddard arrives in Hillsborough in February 1781 in civilian garb.
 He expects to hand a letter to a courier working for Lord Cornwallis, then ride back to Wilmington the next day.
 Instead, Michael is greeted by the courier's freshly murdered corpse, a chilling trail of clues leading back to an execution ten years earlier, and a sheriff with a fondness for framing innocents—and plans to deliver Michael up to his nemesis, a psychopathic British officer.
 Awards: